sjtrimble/angular/aio/content/tutorial/getting-started.md

 The router is ready to listen for changes in the browser URL, but you need to configure it with routes to transition from one set of components to the next.

-## Create a route that shows product list
+## Creating a route that shows product list

 To register a route for the product list, it must be defined in the array of routes.